ytgov/elcc-data-management/README.md

    docker compose -f docker-compose.development.yaml up --remove-orphans --build
    ```

-   > You only need the --build option if it is your first time building the app, or if you are modifying the the Docker files.
+   > You only need the --build option if it's your first time building the app, or if you are modifying the the Docker files.

 3. The front-end is viewable at http://localhost:8080.